 The Sabrina Merage Foundation exists to build bridges between diverse societies.
 The Foundation invests collaboratively with partner organizations to create stronger, more informed communities, facilitating the acceptance of diversity in all individuals.
 We achieve significant results and sustained impact, ultimately leading to a more peaceful world.

-Through these partnerships and cutting-edge initiatives, the foundation aims to mitigate anti-Semitism and other forms of bigotry that have continued to breed hatred and misunderstanding throughout the world.
+Through strategic social venture partnerships and cutting-edge initiatives, the Foundation brings people together to end anti-Semitism, racism, sexism and other forms of bigotry that breed hatred and misunderstanding throughout the world.